Home Internet "Kuzya" is a trademark of the Ukrainian communication operator "NetAssist", founded in 2004.

-This technology allows to provide high reliability and stability of the network to various factors (power outages, thunderstorms), since there is no intermediate equipment between the central switchboard and individual houses, and a screened copper cable is used to connect the subscribers.
+This technology allows to ensure high reliability and resistance of the network to various factors (power outages, thunderstorms), as there is no intermediate equipment between the central switch and individual houses, and twisted pair cable is used to connect subscribers.

 Kuzia uses TenGigabit Ethernet (10 Gbps) and Gigabit Ethernet (1 Gb / s) technologies to transmit data over optical channels.
 Both Fast Ethernet (100 Mbps) and Gigabit Ethernet are used to connect subscribers, depending on the needs.
 Kuzia uses twisted pair cable, if necessary Kuza can connect the subscriber with a direct fiber-optic cable.